Mistakes That I Believe Volvo Is Making

 I think Volvo should have a 240HP and 300HP 5cyl version of the new engine and not go over this or it will reduce fuel economy.
 In my opinion adding the cylinder with these horsepower numbers could allow for an up to 6PSI drop for T5 models and up to 7PSI drop in T6 models.
 Volvo should only make the 240HP version front wheel drive to keep acceleration numbers up.
 Volvo could also offer an ultra fuel efficient 5cyl NON turbo engine for the 40 series.

-If Volvo really wants to continue the 4cyl engine then Volvo should increase displacement to 2.4L which should allow Volvo to drop boost around 2.5PSI with the additional horsepower from the increased displacement.
-I think that even if fuel economy worked out about the same Volvo should eliminate the supercharger and run less boost to increase long term reliability.
+If Volvo really wants to continue the 4cyl engine then Volvo should increase displacement to 2.4L which should allow Volvo to drop boost around 2.5PSI from the increased engine displacement.
+I think Volvo should eliminate the supercharger and run less boost to increase long term reliability.
 I will go over simple things Volvo could do to make engines more fuel efficient below.

 Volvo Vehicles and Marketing